Explorer's Guide to Wildemount: Critical reception

 In Publishers Weekly's "Best-selling Books Week Ending March 21, 2020", Explorer's Guide to Wildemount was #1 in "Hardcover Nonfiction" and #4 overall.
 Publishers Weekly highlighted that the book sold 26,589 units and "captured the East North Central region's attention".
 In the following week, "Best-selling Books Week Ending March 28, 2020", the book dropped to #9 in "Hardcover Nonfiction".

-Charlie Hall, for Polygon, wrote that the book is "written with a warmth and care uncommon in these sorts of things" and "may be the best example of its type yet created for the role-playing game's 5th edition. [...]
-The world of Wildemount itself feels more fresh and current than anything that has come before".
-Hall highlighted that book breaks from traditional fantasy tropes and that it "gives guidance on how the different races perceive one another based on their cultural attitudes and prejudices".